 If there’s something that characterises human beings is that their whole life roams through a constant process of decision making, not only regarding basic needs or situations with short-term impact –what to eat, what to wear, etc.- but also more complex ones –which political party to vote for, where to invest savings, either to accept or refuse a job offer, or to undergo a surgical procedure, for instance- whose consequences leave a long-term mark, sometimes permanent and irreversible.

-The dilemma between emotion and reason
+The dilemma between emotion and reason in decision making

-For at least 2 500 years, thinkers and scientists have been interested in knowing how people’s brains operate when having to choose the right path.
+For at least 2 500 years, thinkers, philosophers and scientists have been interested in knowing how people’s brains operate when having to choose the right path.
 During almost 20 centuries Plato’s classical formula prevailed, according to which the soul of a human being is in constant conflict, torn between reason and emotion, which is considered the motive behind mistakes ultimately.
 However, modern science, mainly from the 20th century onwards –with the development of psychology and neurosciences- has evinced that, as a matter of fact, the process is quite more complex.

 American neuroscientist and popularizer Jonah Lehrer, author of the book “How We Decide”, considers that best decisions are the result of a mixture of feelings and reason, whose balance depends on a particular situation that requires a choice among several options.